 Medical practitioners and neurologists tend to be unaware that there may be a musculoskeletal problem causing your headaches or that physiotherapy might be able to help if it’s a benign chronic headache (> 3 months).

 At pea green we are trained in a variety of ways to help treat headaches and migraines.
 One treatment in particular is the Dean Watson Approach, after a holistic examination we can determine areas of mechanical dysfunction (most commonly the thoracic spine or middle of the back and the cervical spine the neck – sound familiar if you work at a desk!!!).
 Culprits often include, segmental spinal stiffness, muscular tightness and over development in some areas with weakness in other key areas and yes poor posture will play a part.

 Once we have determined the cause and treated other affecting areas we can use Deans technique to desensitise the brain stem and Tri-Geminal Central Nuclei (TGCN – the science bit).
 The diagnosis involves the reproduction of symptoms, just for a few seconds and then the pain will begin to disappear.
 If conclusive the treatment then remains the same with the use of sustained mechanical positions and pressures to repetitively reproduce the declining headache symptoms.

 Repetition, repetition, repetition is then the key to maintaining the desensitisation and improved position and function of the spine.
 We’ll give you exercises to keep this going and tips on how to potentially manage future flare ups at home.

 You can STOP the ‘my head is in a vice’ feeling right NOW!

 We can let you know in our first session whether this type of treatment may be able to help you or not.
-So the next time your head feels like it might explode, try our FREE 15 minute Check Up and see if we might be able to cure your long standing “you’ll just have to learn how to cope with it” headache.
+So the next time your head feels like it might explode, try our 20 minute MOT for£25 and see if we might be able to cure your long standing “you’ll just have to learn how to cope with it” headache.